Implicit geometric regularization in flow matching via density weighted Stein operators: Theoretical Analysis

 \subsection{Geometric Foundation: The \texorpdfstring{$\gamma$}{gamma}-Stein Viewpoint}

-The physical behavior described by the PME (Section 3.2) is not accidental; it arises from the intrinsic geometry induced by the density weighting.
+The physical behavior described by the PME (Section \ref{Physical}) is not accidental; it arises from the intrinsic geometry induced by the density weighting.
 While standard Flow Matching minimizes kinetic energy in a flat Euclidean geometry, we argue that $\gamma$-FM minimizes energy on a statistical manifold endowed with a density-dependent metric.

 \textbf{The $\gamma$-Stein Metric.} From the perspective of Information Geometry \citep{eguchi2009information}, the $\gamma$-divergence generates a Riemannian metric structure on the space of probability densities.
+The $\gamma$-Stein operator for robust inference with unnormalized models was studied in \citet{eguchi2025robust}.
 Following standard conventions in information geometry, we hereinafter denote the parametric family of model densities by $q_\theta$.
 The weighting $w_\gamma \approx q_\theta^\gamma$ in our objective (Eq.~\ref{g-loss}) naturally corresponds to the \textit{$\gamma$-weighted Fisher information metric} $g^{(\gamma)}$ \citep{Fujisawa2008, Matsuzoe2017}:

 This metric measures distance based on the \textit{escort measure} $d\mu_\gamma \propto q^{1+\gamma} dx$.
 Crucially, regions with low density $q(x) \approx 0$ make negligible contribution to the metric tensor.
 Geometrically, this means that "distances" in the void regions are compressed to zero, effectively removing them from the optimization landscape.
 The detailed discussion is given in Appendix \ref{appendix-A}.